Rind et al. controversy: Possible bias

 Rind, Bauserman and Tromovitch stated that research findings can be skewed by an investigator's personal biases, and in Rind et al. claimed that "[r]eviewers who are convinced that CSA is a major cause of adult psychopathology may fall prey to confirmation bias by noting and describing study findings indicating harmful effects but ignoring or paying less attention to findings indicating nonnegative outcomes".
 They defended their deliberate choice of non-legal and non-clinical samples, accordingly avoiding individuals who received psychological treatment or were engaged in legal proceedings as a way of correcting this bias through the use of a sample of college students.

-Dallam and Anna Salter have stated that Rind and Bauserman have associated with age-of-consent reform organizations in the past.
-In the years before the paper was written, both Rind and Bauserman had published articles in Paidika: The Journal of Paedophilia, a journal which was dedicated to "[demonstrating] that pedophilia has been, and remains, a legitimate and productive part of the totality of human experience".
-In addition, Dallam and Salter stated that Rind and Bauserman were keynote speakers at a pedophile advocacy conference occurring in the Netherlands.
+Dallam noted that Rind, Bauserman, and Tromovitch had all been associated with pedophilia advocacy organizations in the past.
+In the years before the paper was written, both Rind and Bauserman had published articles in Paidika: The Journal of Paedophilia, a journal published in the Netherlands, and which, per its own "Statement of Purpose", was explicitly dedicated to "[demonstrating] that pedophilia has been, and remains, a legitimate and productive part of the totality of human experience".
+Dallam additionally noted that following the publication of their meta-analysis, Rind, Bauserman, and Tromovitch were keynote speakers at a pedophile advocacy conference occurring in the Netherlands.
+The full text of their speech was subsequently reprinted in the January 1999 International Pedophile and Child Emancipation Newsletter.